 - 1. Touch a metal surface inside the battery bay to discharge any static electricity. - Put on an ESD wrist strap. - 3.
-To eject the memory cards from the slots, move the levers all the way to the left.
+In one swift motion, use one finger to move the lever to the left and release it.
+This swift motion ejects the memory card.